Kerry Blue Terrier Health Issues & Care Guide

 Health Overview

-The Kerry Blue Terrier is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Kerry Blue Terrier lives a long, healthy life.
+Cerebellar abiotrophy is the breed's most serious genetic concern, with DNA testing available to identify carriers and prevent affected puppies from being produced., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Kerry Blue Terrier lives a long, healthy life.

 Common Health Conditions